gideontong/Garb/README.md

 ### Credits

+The current repository is only maintained by Gideon Tong, who can be reached via the email address in the GitHub profile page.
+Security, bug fixes, and feature improvements are released as they are developed.

-Garb was developed by [Gideon Tong](https://github.com/gideontong), [Daisy Chen](https://github.com/Justawayx), [Nora Zhou](https://github.com/Nonus99), and [James Wang](https://github.com/jamesbwang) for [LA Hacks 2019](https://lahacks.com/).
+Garb was initially developed by [Gideon Tong](https://github.com/gideontong), [Daisy Chen](https://github.com/Justawayx), [Nora Zhou](https://github.com/Nonus99), and [James Wang](https://github.com/jamesbwang) for [LA Hacks 2019](https://lahacks.com/).
 Garb was submitted for the best sustainability hack, and the best use of the Google Cloud API.